CalebMueller-UH/CalebMueller-UH.github.io/essays/cathedral_and_mound.md

 ---
 layout: essay
 type: essay
-title: "The Cathedral and the Mound: A Look at Monolithic and Modular Design"
+title: "The Cathedral and the Mound: Monolithic and Modular Design"
 # All dates must be YYYY-MM-DD format!
 date: 2023-01-25
 published: true
 labels:
   - Monolithic vs Modular Design
 ---
-## Introduction

 In his book "The Selfish Gene," Richard Dawkins presents a captivating analogy between the construction of a termite mound and the renowned Spanish cathedral, Sagrada Familia.
 He notes that while termites, through collective and decentralized efforts, could construct a complex and intricate structure closely resembling the cathedral, the latter was designed and built by a central authority using a top-down approach.